hashicorp/terraform/website/source/docs/providers/cloudstack/r/instance.html.markdown

 * `expunge` - (Optional) This determines if the instance is expunged when it is destroyed (defaults false)

+* `root_disk_size` - (Optional) The size of the root disk in gigabytes.
+The root disk is resized on deploy.
+Only applies to template-based deployments.

 ## Attributes Reference

 The following attributes are exported: